 “Mark Twain’s Remarkable Achievement: Effacing the South for Northern Audiences.”
 Rocky Mountain Review.
 Spring 2013.

 I wrote a piece about Twain’s 1884-85 lecture tour alongside George Washington Cable.
-Through a study of transcripts, performance reviews, and advertisements archived in the Mark Twain in His Times website, I argue that Twain’s onstage persona distanced him his southern past.
+Through a study of transcripts, performance reviews, and advertisements cataloged in Stephen Railton’s website, Mark Twain in His Times, I argue that Twain’s onstage persona distanced him from his southern past.
 Instead, Twain gained his reputation as America’s writer through his performance as Cable’s opposite.
 As a result, audiences from Tennessee to New York eagerly claimed him as one of their own.